 Clutch has been a force in the rock and metal world since their formation nearly 20 years ago.
+Their unique sound has inspired many to look into guitars, keyboards and harmonicas for sale and play themselves.
 They’ve progressed from a punk/hardcore band to the all-encompassing sound of their latest album – and first Clutch album for their own WeatherMaker Music – Strange Cousins From the West (out on July 7).
 Drummer Jean-Paul Gaster spoke to Metal Insider about their progression as a band, their preferred touring situation, and the death of Wino bassist Jon Blank.

 We’re giving a Metal Insider reader a chance to win an exclusive WeatherMaker Music shirt!
 To be entered to win, just leave a comment stating what your favorite Clutch song is.
 One winner will be picked at random on Friday, June 12.
 Double entries will be disqualified, open to US residents only.